-Sympathetic pregnancy (Couvade syndrome) describes a situation in which an otherwise healthy man — whose partner is expecting a baby — experiences pregnancy-related symptoms.
-While some research suggests that Couvade syndrome might be common, it isn't a recognized mental illness or disease.
-Further studies are needed to determine whether Couvade syndrome is a physical condition with psychological causes.
+Sympathetic pregnancy (couvade) describes a situation in which otherwise healthy men — whose partners are expecting babies — experience pregnancy-related symptoms.
+While some research suggests that couvade might be common, it isn't a recognized mental illness or disease.
+Further studies are needed to determine whether couvade is a physical condition with psychological causes.

-Symptoms reported to be associated with Couvade syndrome vary widely and typically occur only during the first and third trimesters of pregnancy.
+Symptoms reported to be associated with couvade vary and typically occur only during the first and third trimesters of pregnancy.

 - Physical symptoms.
 These symptoms might include nausea, heartburn, abdominal pain, bloating, appetite changes, respiratory problems, toothaches, leg cramps, backaches, and urinary or genital irritations.